Jackson Drake: Training and debut (2017–2026)

-Drake started his wrestling career in the independent circuit in 2017 and was trained by Cam Carter and LaBron Kozone.
-In 2019, Drake formed a tag team with Jay Malachi as Wrestling Prodigies, winning the FSPW Tag Team Championship and PWF Tag Team Championship.
-He also made appearances in All Elite Wrestling, between 2022 and 2024, appearing at least one match each year.
+Drake debuted on the independent circuit in 2017 after being trained by Cam Carter and LaBron Kozone.
+In 2019, he formed a tag team with Jay Malachi called the Wrestling Prodigies, winning the FSPW Tag Team Championship and PWF Tag Team Championship.
+He also made appearances for AEW between 2022 and 2024, wrestling at least one match each year., on January 15, 2026 Drake announced he would no longer take independent bookings moving forward.